MBIA (NYSE:MBI) Sees Large Volume Increase

 MBIA Inc. (NYSE:MBI – Get Free Report) shares saw unusually-high trading volume on Tuesday .
-Approximately 472,160 shares traded hands during mid-day trading, an increase of 1% from the previous session’s volume of 466,345 shares.The stock last traded at $13.62 and had previously closed at $13.80.
+Approximately 315,474 shares traded hands during trading, a decline of 37% from the previous session’s volume of 497,321 shares.The stock last traded at $13.09 and had previously closed at $13.12.

-MBI has been the subject of several recent analyst reports.
-Keefe, Bruyette & Woods reduced their target price on shares of MBIA from $10.00 to $9.00 and set a “market perform” rating for the company in a research note on Friday, November 17th.
-StockNews.com raised MBIA to a “sell” rating in a report on Friday.
-Roth Capital cut MBIA from a “buy” rating to a “neutral” rating in a report on Friday.
-Finally, Roth Mkm reiterated a “neutral” rating and issued a $15.00 price target (up previously from $12.00) on shares of MBIA in a report on Friday.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and one has given a buy rating to the stock.
-According to MarketBeat, the stock currently has an average rating of “Hold” and an average price target of $12.67.
+MBI has been the subject of a number of analyst reports.
+Keefe, Bruyette & Woods lowered their target price on shares of MBIA from $10.00 to $9.00 and set a “market perform” rating for the company in a research note on Friday, November 17th.
+Roth Mkm lowered their target price on shares of MBIA from $15.00 to $7.00 and set a “neutral” rating for the company in a research note on Tuesday.
+Roth Capital downgraded shares of MBIA from a “buy” rating to a “neutral” rating in a research note on Friday, December 8th.
+Finally, StockNews.com upgraded shares of MBIA to a “sell” rating in a research note on Friday, December 8th.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating and one has assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus price target of $10.00.

-MBIA (NYSE:MBI – Get Free Report) last released its quarterly earnings data on Thursday, November 2nd.
-The insurance provider reported ($2.92) EPS for the quarter, missing the consensus estimate of ($0.05) by ($2.87).
-The company had revenue of $36.00 million for the quarter, compared to analyst estimates of $29.00 million.
-On average, equities research analysts forecast that MBIA Inc. will post -3.35 earnings per share for the current year.
+MBIA (NYSE:MBI – Get Free Report) last announced its earnings results on Thursday, November 2nd.
+The insurance provider reported ($2.92) EPS for the quarter, missing analysts’ consensus estimates of ($0.05) by ($2.87).
+The firm had revenue of $36.00 million for the quarter, compared to analyst estimates of $29.00 million.
+On average, analysts forecast that MBIA Inc. will post -3.35 EPS for the current year.

-The business also recently disclosed a dividend, which will be paid on Friday, December 22nd.
-Investors of record on Monday, December 18th will be given a dividend of $8.00 per share.
-The ex-dividend date of this dividend is Tuesday, December 26th.
+The company also recently declared a dividend, which will be paid on Friday, December 22nd.
+Investors of record on Monday, December 18th will be issued a dividend of $8.00 per share.
+The ex-dividend date is Tuesday, December 26th.

 Institutional Inflows and Outflows